 Currently about 30 PhD students are actively working on the degree.
 The average GRE scores for the 2015 and 2016 incoming classes were: Verbal 164, Quantitative 158 and Analytical Writing 5.3.
 We usually admit 3-6 new students each year.
 Baylor is becoming known for the unusually collegial relationships that prevail within its philosophy PhD community.
 Our graduate students are quite active in presenting papers at American Philosophical Association meetings and other professional conferences, and in recent years have had papers accepted by such journals as Faith and Philosophy, History of Philosophy Quarterly, International Journal for Philosophy of Religion, Philosophy East and West, Res Philosophica, Synthese and Religious Studies.

-According to Academic Analytics (2014), two-thirds of our faculty are in the top 20% of philosophers nationwide.
+According to Academic Analytics (2016), 69% of our faculty are in the top 20% of philosophers nationwide.
+The 2017 Academic Placement Data and Analysis report ranks our Department #5 internationally for graduate student placement and #15 for graduate alumni satisfaction.

 Normally, admitted students receive a stipend for five years, currently at least $17,500 per year, and full tuition remission, both subject to satisfactory performance.
 The Ph.D. program is designed to be completed within five years.